open-telemetry/semantic-conventions/specification/exceptions/exceptions-logs.md

-# Semantic Conventions for Exceptions
+# Semantic Conventions for Exceptions in Logs

 **Status**: [Experimental][DocumentStatus]